 They transferred $3 billion worth of shares to a trust fighting climate change.
 As a result, about $100 million of Patagonia’s annual profits are now allocated to support various nonprofits combating climate change.

-Chouinard commented on this decision, “Earth is now our only shareholder,” highlighting the company’s deep commitment to sustainability.
+Chouinard commented on this decision, “Earth is now our only shareholder,” highlighting the company’s deep commitment to sustainability and addressing the environmental crisis.

 By taking this step, he has set a strong example for others in the fashion industry.

-How Ethical Is Patagonia?
+Is Patagonia Ethical?
 A Deep Dive Into its Sustainability Practices

 This section delves deep into Patagonia’s commitment to ethical operations.
 We’ll examine its practices across the entire supply chain and beyond to see if it lives up to its esteemed reputation.